ngandlau/ngandlau.github.io/content/posts/the-story-of-more.md

 Fossil fuels are finite.
 The rate of fossil fuel usage is growing.
 At current rates of usage, we have left: oil for 50 years, natural gas for 50 years, coal for 150 years (this calculation only considers the *known knowns* of oil/gas/coal resources).

+You have to look at **absolute** and **relative** usage of fossil fuels in order to have a full picture.
+In **absolute terms**, we are using fossil fuels at an every increasing rate.
+Every year, in absolute terms, we are using more fossil fuels.
+In **relative terms**, the share of energy derived from fossil fuels decreased in the last decade, as we increased the amount of energy derived from solar, wind, and water.

 There is a mismatch between who *has* fossil fuels (e.g. Saudi Arabia has 50% of oil) and who uses it (e.g. America uses most of oil).
 This changes the relationship of power.

 **biofuels**: Biofuels are made by fermenting crops (e.g. corn in US, sugarcane in Brazil) to create Alcohol, which in turn is mixed with existing fuel in order to extend it.